 Death is the fruit of the world –

-ability to strain out noise of fruitless discussion.
+edifying teachings of faith and love.
 Chatter, that is how a

-machine sounds when it is not operating properly, like an aging car that
+machine sounds, an aging car that

-vocal chords.
-Get into an argument with those who like to argue about words
+vocal chords lacking direction.
+Get into an argument with someone who fits

 (106l) Thy kingdom come